-Citadel cadet honored to escort at Governor McMaster's inauguration ceremony - South Carolina Radio Network
+Citadel cadet honored to serve as escort during Governor McMaster's inauguration ceremony - South Carolina Radio Network

-For more than a century, when South Carolina’s governors are inaugurated, cadets from the Citadel are part of the ceremony.
+For more than a century of South Carolina governor inaugurations, Citadel cadets have been part of the ceremony.

-Among the cadets receiving the honor for Governor Henry McMaster’s inauguration last week was Cadet David Days of Chester, Regimental Executive Officer for the South Carolina Corps of Cadets.
+Among the cadets receiving the honor for Governor Henry McMaster’s swearing-in last week was Cadet David Days of Chester, Regimental Executive Officer for the South Carolina Corps of Cadets.

-“A real big part of mine is to represent my school and my fellow cadets and classmates so every opportunity to do that is welcome,” he said.
+“A real big part of mine is to represent my school and my fellow cadets and classmates,” he told South Carolina Radio Network.
+“So every opportunity to do that is welcome.”

-Days, Regimental Commander Cadet Col. Sara Zorn and 27 other cadets were in Columbia for the inauguration ceremony.
+Days, Regimental Commander Cadet Col. Sara Zorn and 27 others were in Columbia for the ceremony.
 The regimental commander, regimental executive officer and all of the battalion commanders are automatically selected to participate.
 Two Citadel bagpipers played at the ceremony and the prayer service prior to the inauguration.

-Days said all of them were proud and privileged to represent the Citadel and South Carolina.
+Days said all were proud and privileged to represent the Citadel and South Carolina.

-“Represent our state but also just to represent our school as well,” he said.
-“There’s a lot of great schools in South Carolina: Clemson, South Carolina, Furman, Claflin, you could keep going on and on but to be a part of that and do that for the Governor was really cool.”
+“There’s a lot of great schools in South Carolina: Clemson, South Carolina, Furman, Claflin,” he said.
+“You could keep going on and on, but to be a part of that and do that for the governor was really cool.”

-Days said although cadets are aware of the tradition of serving at the inauguration, he was more focused on his role as a football player his freshman year than he was an opportunity to be an escort at the Capitol by the time he was a senior.
+Days said, while cadets are aware of the tradition, he was more focused on his role as a football player his freshman year than he was an opportunity to be an escort at the Capitol his senior year.

-“It was not on my radar,” he said, at the time.
+“It was not on my radar,” he said.
 “Probably toward the end of junior year I was coming into a more prominent role at the school and recognizing in that I would have to do certain services and have the opportunity to do certain things that other cadets might not be able to.”

 Prior to the inauguration ceremony, Citadel cadets escort honored guests down the stairs from the State House to the stage at the bottom.